Home » Las Vegas Odds » Horse Racing Betting Odds » Woodbine Horse Racing Betting Odds

 2006: Edenwold – $34.40

-It has also been won by favorites such as Wonder Gadot and Holy Helena.
-Fillies have won four of the last ten Queen’s Plates.
+It has also been won by favorites such as Wonder Gadot, Holy Helena, and Safe Conduct.
+Fillies have won four of the last ten King’s Plates: Holy Helena (2017), Wonder Gadot (2018), Moira (2022), and Caitlinhergrtness (2024).

 The Pattison Canadian International (G1) is a turf marathon that brings some of the best turf horses in the world.
 Overseas trainers such as Sir Michael Stoute, Aidan O’Brien, and David Simcock send their runners to contest the 1 1/2 mile race.
 In 2020, the race was not run due to the COVID-19 pandemic and was replaced with the Grade 1 Northern Dancer.
 Both races are often won by international imports.
 Canadian International day also features the E. P. Taylor for fillies and mares, which is another Grade 1 race that draws some of the best fillies from overseas competing in Canada for the first time.
 Historically, the winners of the E. P. Taylor go on to be great broodmares, with many of their offspring winning more big races in Canada, America, and Europe.

 Because of the easy flights into Toronto and the rich purse money for turf racing, Woodbine Racetrack is a place many of the top overseas jockeys love to visit.
-Frankie Dettori and Ryan Moore, are just some of the world’s best jockeys who have won there, as did Andrea Atzeni in 2018 and 2019.
+Frankie Dettori and Ryan Moore, are just some of the world’s best jockeys who have won there, as did Andrea Atzeni in 2018 and 2019 and William Buick in 2023.
 Ryan Moore won the Canadian International three years in a row from 2013 to 2015.
-The winningest horse in International history is Joshua Tree, who won it in 2010, 2012, and 2013.
+The winningest horse in Canadian International history is Joshua Tree, who won it in 2010, 2012, and 2013.

 There are many places you can find the Woodbine live odds.
-Check out online sportsbooks such as Bovada and MyBookie, and watch the award-winning Woodbine Simulcast Show that starts one hour before post time each day with hosts Jeff Bratt and Jason Portuondo.
+Check out online sportsbooks such as Bovada and BetOnline, and watch the award-winning Woodbine Simulcast Show that starts one hour before post time each day.
 They also offer free expert picks every day on-air and on the website.
 The Woodbine morning line is developed when the fields are announced, between 2 and 4 days before the race day.
 On the biggest weekends, when there are multiple stakes races and international appeal, Woodbine has what is called a Double Draw where they draw for both Saturday and Sunday on the Wednesday before the races.

-The Woodbine Mile has a long history of being won by both popular favorites and shocking longshots.
+The Woodbine Mile, a million-dollar race that offers an automatic bid to the Breeders’ Cup Mile, has a long history of being won by both popular favorites and shocking longshots.
 Here are the Woodbine Mile odds and payouts for the last 10 years:

 2019: El Tormenta – $91.40 (44-1) (Favored Got Stormy, 2nd)